diegocasillas/toripolliisi/README.md

 <div>
-  <h1 align="center">This is <b>Trackpoth</b></h1>
+  <h1 align="center">This is <b>Toripolliisi</b></h1>
   <p align="center">
     <img align="center" width="150" src="https://upload.wikimedia.org/wikipedia/commons/3/38/Robot-clip-art-book-covers-feJCV3-clipart.png">
   </p>
   <h2 align="center">Reticueva's Discord bot</h2>
 </div>

-**Trackpoth** is a lovely bot that lives in Reticueva's Discord.
+**Toripolliisi** is a lovely bot that lives in Reticueva's Discord.
 He plays music, greets you, answers your questions and he's learning to do more cool and funny things!
 Sadly, he only speaks Spanish for now...

 ## Requirements